Basic Engineering

 What is part of the material concept?

-Before ENCOS starts designing the main apparatuses, the materials to be used in the future process must be defined and documented.
+Before DMT ENCOS starts designing the main apparatuses, the materials to be used in the future process must be defined and documented.
 The selected materials not only influence the existing design and construction of the pipelines and equipment, but also their procurement costs.

 Special attention must be paid to material design, as warranty claims must also be able to withstand the corresponding stresses of corrosion and usage for a long time.
-In this regard, ENCOS engineers rely on their many years of experience in strength, corrosion and usage behavior analysis.
+In this regard, DMT ENCOS engineers rely on their many years of experience in strength, corrosion and usage behavior analysis.
 After concluding to the material concept, the following points must be taken into account by the process engineers:

 • Design pressures and temperatures